 A report published late in 2013 recommends healthcare providers take a new approach to treating high blood pressure for people older than 60.
 But based on the current research available, the American Heart Association recommends that healthcare providers continue to follow existing guidelines for treating high blood pressure.

-“We believe there’s just not enough evidence at this point to justify such a major change in how we treat people with high blood pressure,” American Heart Association President Mariell Jessup, M.D., said of the new opinion published in the Journal of the American Medical Association.
+“We believe there’s just not enough evidence at this point to justify such a major change in how we treat people with high blood pressure,” American Heart Association Past President Mariell Jessup, M.D., said of the new opinion published in the Journal of the American Medical Association.

 One in three American adults has high blood pressure, which is a reading of 140/90 millimeters of mercury or higher.
 The opinion published in JAMA advises treatment at 140/90 for adults from ages 30 to 59, but starting only at 150/90 for people 60 and older.
 The American Heart Association maintains its recommendation of initiating treatment — starting with lifestyle changes and then medication if necessary — at 140/90 until age 80, then at 150/90.